souzaaugustoguilherme/rpsrecognition/README.md

 # label_name: The label e.g. rock, paper, scissor.
 # num_samples: How many images will be stored.
 ```
+Note: The sum of images must be an even number.
 ### create_csv.py
 ```
 $ ./create_csv.py